ArashiXP/Group7-Compiler/VM/Michael/readme.md

 - Made two functions to get the two arrays, I implemented it into the functions so no need to worry
 - Fixed the prior bug that I crossed out above
+- Finished the ADD, ADDI, SUB functions and got it to display on the GPR

 With the 2 arrays, The one that holds all the instructions is 2D because it is a Array of strings and the other just holds the bottom ints.